Zatom-1: Towards a Multimodal Foundation Model for 3D Molecules and Materials: Zatom-1

 \subsection{Stage 2: Finetuning}

 As illustrated in \cref{figure:zatom_1_overview}, we treat conditional flow matching of the modalities $\left(\bm{A}, \bm{X}, \bm{F}, \bm{L}_\text{len}, \bm{L}_\text{ang}\right)$ as a self-supervised pretraining task akin to bidirectional modeling used to pretrain non-autoregressive BERT-style models \citep{devlin2019bert} for enhanced representation learning \citep{zhang2025diffusion} and \textit{label-free} transfer learning.
-Once the model weights listed up to Line 10 of \cref{algorithm:tft_model_pseudocode} have been (pre)trained, for finetuning, we freeze these weights and enable training of the $M$-layer auxiliary Transformer trunk weights following Line 10 using trunk layer $K$'s frozen embeddings.
-By default, $K=L$, which we ablate in \cref{section:results}.
+Once the model weights listed up to Line 10 of \cref{algorithm:tft_model_pseudocode} have been (pre)trained, for finetuning, (based on ablations described in Table \ref{appendix:table:qm9_dnmg_finetuning_results} of Appendix \ref{appendix:additional_results}) we freeze these weights and enable training of the $M$-layer auxiliary Transformer trunk weights following Line 10 using trunk layer $K$'s frozen embeddings.
+By default, $K=L$, a choice that we ablate in Table \ref{table:qm9_matbench_property_prediction_results} of \cref{section:results}.

 \paragraph{Predictive Losses.} For property prediction, we supervise the task's embeddings \( p_b^\text{props'} \) using the mean absolute error (MAE) over each batch element \( b \) as follows: